Who We Are

 Ellie Strahley - Project Officer

-Ellie is based in Mparntwe, Alice Springs and her background is in Exercise Physiology.
-Her keen interest in remote health and commitment to improving health outcomes for those living with chronic disease led her to joining the Diabetes Partnership in January 2023.
+Ellie is based in Larrakia Country (Darwin) and her background is in Exercise Physiology.
+Her keen interest in remote health and commitment to improving health outcomes for those living with chronic disease led her to join the Diabetes Partnership in January 2023.

 Leonie Leigh - Project Officer